themosis/documentation/theme.md

 ### The assets directory

+The `assets` directory contains all your JavaScript and CSS files.
+There is a default `js/theme.js` file as well as default [Sass](https://sass-lang.com/) files extracted from the [Underscore](https://underscores.me/) theme.

 ### The config directory

+The `config` directory contains the theme configuration files.
+From this folder, you can control your theme images, menus, sidebars, support features and templates.
+There is also a `theme.php` configuration file that handle theme core configuration like the autoloading PSR-4 parameters, the views paths and the list of its service providers.
+Each configuration file contains comments with explanations about each available option.

 ### The dist directory

+The `dist` directory contains your compiled assets.
+Compiled assets are then enqueued by the [Asset]({{url}}/asset) API.
+Asset compilation is managed by [webpack](https://webpack.js.org/) through [Laravel Mix](https://laravel-mix.com/) tool.
+You can read more about managing the assets [below](#compiling-assets).

 ### The inc directory

+The `inc` directory is a folder that extends the default `functions.php` file.
+You can insert as many PHP files as you want into the folder and all files will be automatically included.
+You can event nest PHP files within subfolders.

 ### The languages directory

+The `languages` directory contains the PO template file for your theme.
+You can load it with the [PoEdit](https://poedit.net/) software and start translating your theme.

 ### The resources directory

+The `resources` directory is the theme namespaced directory.
+You can organize your theme PHP Class into the folder by following the [PSR-4](https://www.php-fig.org/psr/psr-4/) specification.
+The `\Theme` namespace is pointing to the `resources` directory.
+By default, it contains a `Providers` directory that holds the theme `RouteServiceProvider` class.

 ### The views directory

+The `views` directory contains all your view files.
+By default, it contains views extracted from the [Underscore](https://underscores.me/) theme.
+Feel free to use, modify or delete default views based on your project.

 ### Theme routes